bartvandebiezen/css-conventions/css-conventions.md

 - CSS style comments should be removed during compiling Less or Sass code for live versions.
 - Comments outside rules should be separated by a single empty line.
 - For comments outsides rules, start and end syntaxes should be on a separate line.
 Even for single line comments, because of consistency and making transitions between single and multi line (adding and removing lines) easier.
-- Comments inside rules can be written as 'single line comment': syntaxes and comment on the same line.
+- Comments inside rules (a.k.a. inline comments) can be written as 'single line comment': syntaxes and comment on the same line.
 - Do not add extra dividers to mark a section.
 If needed, change your code coloring to identify comment blocks.
 - Do not indent comments or start every line with special characters such as *s.
 - Use markdown within comments.